mrismanaziz/Reforestation/README.md

-## Who did the wizard marry?
-His ghoul-friend
+## What time did the man go to the dentist?
+Tooth hurt-y.